State super vias et videte et interrogate de semitis antiquis quae sit via bona et ambulate in ea et invenietis refrigerium animabus vestris

 He with spellbound eye turns to evil...
 1

-The eye seeing beautiful things, truly judged to be beautiful, let it seek that, and not seeing gold grieve and again by the charm of the body melt away; but hear what things are beautiful, the sky, the earth, the sea and everything created, thus such things seeing, the soul has its joy.
+The eye sees beautiful things when they are truly beautiful, and let such beautiful things be sought, and let the eye not grieve at the sight of gold and again melt away because of the charm of a body, but hear what things are beautiful: the sky, the earth, the sea and everything created.
+Thus seeing such things seeing the soul has its joy.
 For to please the eye and nothing more to profit than that, would it not truly be the ruin of the soul?

 Didymus the Blind, On Proverbs, fragment